marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 recommend to copy this directory to a location outside of TYPO3.
 So you won't have any modified files inside the extension.

-For succesfully running the setup you will need to setup following configuration:
+For succesfully running the setup you will need to have the following information:
-- Location of your SSL Certificate
+- Location of your SSL certificate
-- Location of a htpasswd file for securing the Dashboard Access
+- Location of a htpasswd file for securing the dashboard access
-- Hostname to use for accessing the Metrics Dashboard
+- Hostname to use for accessing the metrics dashboard
 - Hostname of the TYPO3 installation (should be the same, except you are running this setup for multiple TYPO3 sites)

 In the following guide i will assume that you copied the configuration to  `/opt/PrometheusDocker`, when you chose any